psenger/NodeJs-Seed-Project-RabbitMQ-Vagrant/README.md

 ### Why

-If you are reading this, you may wonder why I built this project.
+If you are reading this, you may be wonder why I built this project.
 Using a Message Queue is vital to creating an elastic service.
-It allows the decoupling of components in a n-tier fashion and allows the cpu intensive component to be decoupled from the web-tier component.
+It allows the decoupling of components in a n-tier fashion.
+For example it allows cpu intensive components to be decoupled from the lower demanding cpu components.
+This allows infrastructure to provision more costly equipment to where it is needed.

 There are only two design patterns in this project a simple Worker Queue and a Remote Procedure Call.
 I wrote this in Node JS because I already know how to do this with Java and I wanted to see what it would look like with NodeJS.

 ### What is next

-What I would like to do next is build a Socket IO service that pushes rest requests via a RPC Message Queues.
+What I would like to do next is build a Socket IO service that pushes REST requests via a RPC Message Queues.

 ### How